& Bioinorganic Chemistry

 - Former PhD student Aaron accepts a faculty position at William Jewell College.
 Congratulations to Aaron.

 Honors Won by Group Members

-- "The Scientist: Prof. Peng Chen Studies Reactions On the Nanoscale", by Emily Hagen, Cornell Daily Sun, March 19, 2014.
+- "The Scientist: Prof. Peng Chen Studies Reactions On the Nanoscale", Cornell Daily Sun, March 19, 2014.

 - "Proteins barge in to turn off unneeded genes and save energy" by Bill Steele, Cornell Chronicle, September 5, 2012.